dvlprlife/BC-Samples/usercontrol2/README.md

 2. Open page 50110 **Pop Game Page**.
 3. Wait for the control add-in to finish initializing (AL shows a confirmation message), then select **Start Game** to begin.
 For sixty seconds, circles appear at random positions—click to pop them, and watch the HUD update in real time.
 Any browser errors bubble back through the `ShowError` event.

+**Note:** The code and information discussed in this article are for informational and demonstration purposes only.
+This content was created referencing Microsoft Dynamics 365 Business Central 2025 Wave 2 online.
 This example focuses on blending AL event handling with a richer JavaScript experience, illustrating how to coordinate UI state, timers, and accessibility considerations within a Business Central control add-in.